places for People

 a vibrant future

-Peavey Plaza will come alive in Summer 2019, complete with beautiful flowing fountains, a vibrant tree canopy, live music, and other special events.
-The revitalized Plaza will once again be a favorite downtown destination to meet a friend or relax and recharge.
+The revitalized Peavey Plaza reopened in July 2019 with beautiful flowing fountains, a vibrant tree canopy, live music, and other special events.
+Peavey Plaza is once again a favorite downtown destination to meet a friend or relax and recharge.

 Image by Greg Helgeson, Minnesota Orchestra.